palantir/conjure/docs/spec/wire.md

 1. **SSL/TLS** - Conjure clients MUST support requests using Transport Layer Security (TLS) and MAY optionally support HTTP requests.
 This ensures that any Conjure client implementation will be able to interact with any Conjure server implementation.

-1. **HTTP Methods** - Conjure clients MUST support the following HTTP methods: `GET`, `POST`, `PUT`, `DELETE`.
+1. **HTTP Methods** - Conjure clients MUST support the following HTTP methods: `GET`, `POST`, `PUT`, and `DELETE`.

 1. **Path parameters** - For Conjure endpoints that have user-defined path parameters, clients MUST interpolate values for each of these path parameters.
-Values MUST be serialized as `plain(T)` and MUST also be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to ensure reserved characters are transmitted unambiguously.
+Values MUST be serialized using the [PLAIN format][] and MUST also be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to ensure reserved characters are transmitted unambiguously.

   For example, the following Conjure endpoint contains several path parameters of different types:
   ```yaml